Social Contracts must be corrected urgently

 Other authors, statesmen, and philosophers saw this as well; notables included Lord Byron and Jean-Jacques Rousseau.
 Charles Dickens books and characters eloquently corrected the failings of capitalist open markets; Mankind was my business.

-One look at the difference between the GDPs of the first (1750s) and second industrial revolutions (1880s) – clearly shows the difference that Henry Ford’s revolutionary high-wage, high social contract approach to capitalism positively impacted every nation’s prosperity.
+One look at the difference between the GDPs of the first and second industrial revolutions (1750 and 1880) – clearly shows the difference that Henry Ford’s revolutionary high-wage, high social contract approach to capitalism positively impacted every nation’s prosperity.

 The Social Contract Theory suggested that Government by the People wasn’t enough; and that Government for the People was essential.